 - A weakened system, such as often caused by HIV

-- Work or hobbies that use tools which produce dust, such as farming or construction work
+- Work or hobbies that use tools that produce dust, such as farming or construction work.

 Serious complications from corneal ulcers occur because the wound is not treated properly.
 Often, treatment can prevent problems such as: